 French Bulldog Price?
 You have your heart set on adopting one of these beautiful little dogs.
-You jump on the internet and have a look around casually to get an idea on how much your new little French Bulldog will cost you.
+You jump on the internet and have a look around casually to get an idea of how much your new little French Bulldog will cost you.
 Moments later, you’re recovering from the shock.
 Why so much?

 Due to the growing demand and popularity of the French Bulldogs, their pups now command a premium and can cost somewhere between $1,500 and $8,000 if purchased from a licensed breeder.

-You will find licensed French Bulldog pups for purchase at the American Kennel Club marketplace and the Kennel club UK with in the United Kingdom.
+You will find licensed French Bulldog pups for purchase at the American Kennel Club marketplace and the Kennel club UK within the United Kingdom.

 The next alternative would be for you to rescue a Frenchie from a local animal shelter.